 Vaccination against the flu is the best method to prevent the spread of infection.
-Healthcare workers at certain types of facilities who refuse to be vaccinated must sign declination forms.
-The facilities where healthcare works must sign declination forms if they are not vaccinated are:
+Healthcare workers at certain types of facilities who refuse to be vaccinated must sign declination forms and wear masks when the flu is widespread.
+These facilities are:

 Declination forms should be kept in employees' personnel files.
 They should not be sent to the Department of Health.